yottajunaid/spiderhash/README.md

 - Thanks to all open source libraries (Python's `hashlib`, GUI toolkit, etc.)

 - Thanks to testers who contributed the reports and benchmarks.

+- Thanks to the Open-Source Developers who build the Logic Code, Mathematics, workflow

 * * *